icaoberg/academic-kickstart/content/post/singularity-travis-config/index.md

   - du -h singularity-gotop.simg
 ```

-And my `./.travis/setup.sh` is just as straight-forward
+and the `./.travis/setup.sh` is just as straight-forward

 ```
 #!/bin/bash -ex